 Outbound secure email gateways can fight this by combining end-to-end encryption and recipient authentication.

-This can keep messages safe even if someone snags them.
+This can keep messages safe even if someone intercepts them in transit.

 Human Error